CleverLemming1337/Interactions-Swift/CONTRIBUTING.md

 4. When you're done, please create a pull request in this repository.
 Describe what you've changed.
 5. Wait until your PR is merged.

+> [!TIP]
+> For beginners, look for issues labelled with "good first issue".

 Thank you!